International Logistics Engineering in 3 or 4 years

 Can you manage warehouse inventories in the most efficient way?
 Do you see to it that lorries are always optimally loaded when leaving the warehouse?
 Or perhaps you want to be in charge of logistics processes in ports?
 Everything is possible!
 Upon completion of this programme, you will be the jack-of-all-trades with a bird’s eye view who sees to it that the right people, materials and information will be at the right place in the right time.

 In 3 or 4 years, you will be trained to be a logistics manager.
 This study programme focuses on the technique of storage and transport of goods.
-If you interested in financial aspects and marketing of logistics processes, the bachelor’s programme International Logistics and Economics would probably suit you better.
+If you interested in financial aspects and marketing of logistics processes, the bachelor’s programme International Logistics Management would probably suit you better.
 Check out the differences between the two programmes.

 Your career in the logistics industry